 This guide contains selected resources for students and staff of the Sir Zelman Cowen School of Music and Performance.
-The Matheson Library (Clayton), which includes the Music and Multimedia Collection, supports study and research in this area.
 For further information on repertoire, methods and performance see Music-Performance.

 Music, sound recordings and performances are protected by copyright - for more information on how to use music or get protection for your own music/performance go to Using music in teaching and research.